rinshad1/eks_cluster_module/README.md

-# EKS-ALB
+# EKS
-This is a repository contains terraform code for eks deployment and had alb ingress controller.
+This is a repository contains terraform code for private eks deployment.